Reading list · Microeconomics

 9

-The part of tuition that is not investment.
-Why universities compete on recreational facilities and gourmet dining — and what consumer theory says about bundled goods and the student experience.
+Colleges in the US don’t just advertise the classroom, stellar research facilities and world-class faculty.
+Top universities compete on recreational facilities and gourmet dining — and what consumer theory says about bundled goods and the student experience.

 10

+Or is it a mix of both?
 Spence’s signaling model as an alternative to Becker.
 If employers cannot observe ability directly, the diploma does the sorting — and that has stark implications for the social returns to education spending.

 11